Convergence of the empirical spectral distribution function of Beta matrices: Framework of proving Theorem 1.6

-As the mean and covariance of the limiting distribution are independent of the conditioning $\mathfrak{T}_N$, we conclude that $S_{n1}$ and $S_{n2}$ are asymptotically independent.
-Then from the above argument and Page 473 in \cite{Zheng12C} we can get that $S_n(\frac{z}{1+z})$ converges weakly to a Gaussian process $-(1+z)^2\ddot s'(z)\Phi_1(z)+\Phi_2(\frac{z}{1+z})$ and together with \eqref{cauchy} and Lemma \ref{limit} implies Theorem \ref{clt}.
+Here we used the fact that (similar to \eqref{phil1}) As the mean and covariance of the limiting distribution are independent of the conditioning $\mathfrak{T}_N$, we conclude that $S_{n1}$ and $S_{n2}$ are asymptotically independent.
+Then from the above argument and page 473 in \cite{Zheng12C} we can get that $S_n(\frac{z}{1+z})$ converges weakly to a Gaussian process $-(1+z)^2\ddot s'(z)\Phi _1(z)+\Phi_2(\frac{z}{1+z})$ and together with \eqref{cauchy} and Lemma~\ref{limit} implies Theorem~\ref{clt}.

-\section{Proof of Lemma \ref{leclt}.}
+\section{Proof of Lemma \texorpdfstring{ \ref{leclt}}{3.1}}

-In this section we give the proof of Lemma \ref{leclt}.
-Following the similar truncation steps in \cite{BaiS04C} we may truncate and re-normalize the random variables $\{x_{ij}\}$ as follows: